Bible Verses for Business: Wisdom, Integrity, and Hope at Work

 Consider building a rhythm of generosity into your business.
 That might be a timely bonus, a partnership with a local need, or paid time for volunteer work.
 Generosity trains the heart to see people, not just numbers—and it signals to your team that values come before tactics.

 Finally, build sustainable pace into your schedule.
 Protect one block each week for deep work and one for genuine rest.
 You will notice creativity returning and decision-making sharpening.
-Pace is not laziness—it is stewardship of your attention, energy, and trust.
+Maintaining a steady pace is an act of stewardship over your attention, energy, and trust.

 Related: Scripture Writing Plan for Everyday Life: Build Steady Joy in God’s Word · Prayer for Anxiety and Stress: Honest Words When Your Heart Feels Heavy · Character Study: Joshua for Everyday Courage: Walking into God’s Promises with Steady Faith